Amherst Supplemental Essays

 In this guide, we’ll break down how to be successful when writing your Amherst essay.
 Primarily, we’ll be reviewing all of your Amherst essay options and how to pick which essay prompts to respond to.
 Our guide is also full of writing tips to help make your application stand out.
 Keep reading for everything you need to know to ace your Amherst application.

-Amherst Supplemental Essays: Quick Facts
+Amherst Admissions: Quick Facts

-Amherst College Supplemental Essays: Quick Facts
+Amherst College Quick Facts

-• Amherst College Supplemental Essays Requirements:
+- Amherst Supplemental Essays Requirements:

-• 1 (~ 350 word) essay response to a prompt OR
+- 1 (~ 350 word) essay response to a prompt; OR

-• Amherst College Application Deadlines:
+- Amherst Application Deadlines:

-• Early Decision: November 1st
+- Early Decision: November 7

-• Regular Decision: January 3rd
+- Regular Decision: January 5

 Please note that essay requirements are subject to change each admissions cycle, and portions of this article may have been written before the final publication of the most recent guidelines.
 For the most up-to-date information on essay requirements, check the university’s admissions website.